-As enterprise consortia focus on Blockchain solutions to enhance business processes, the technology itself has in 2018-2019 increasingly outpaced the development of cryptocurrencies.
+As enterprise consortia focus on Blockchain solutions to enhance business processes, the technological uses have eclipsed the scale of development of cryptocurrencies.

-Killer App of Blockchain - Bitcoin and Ether (and Other Virtual Currencies)
+Original Killer Apps of Blockchain - Bitcoin and Ether (and Other Virtual Currencies)

-Blockchain technology entered the public awareness due to a burgeoning market for cryptocurrencies.
-Bitcoin economic transactions, in particular, have been called the first "killer app" of Blockchain technology and has been the catalyst for distributed ledger innovation and design.
-Cryptocurrencies exist in many forms, with the earliest cryptocurrencies being virtual currencies purporting to operate like coin and paper legal tender, such as bitcoin (and later ether and ripple).
-Virtual currencies are not, to date, issued by any country's government although Japan, in 2018, began to accept bitcoin as legal tender.
-They are created and memorialized in digital ledger systems and are used by some vendors and consumers for trading goods and services.
+Blockchain technology entered the public awareness through a burgeoning market for cryptocurrencies.
+Bitcoin economic transactions, in particular, were called the first "killer app" of Blockchain technology and seemed to be the catalyst for widescale distributed ledger innovation and design.
+Cryptocurrencies exist in many forms; the earliest cryptocurrencies being virtual currencies purporting to operate like coin and paper legal tender, such as bitcoin (and later ether and ripple).
+Virtual currencies are, to date, issued (either in a limited or other manner) by five countries with at least five more likely close behind.
+Japan, in 2018, began to accept bitcoin as legal tender.
+Virtual currencies are created and memorialized in digital ledger systems and are used by some vendors and consumers for trading goods and services worldwide though initially banned by many countries (including China limiting bitcoin activity).